 - On April 24, 2023 (see NR2023-01), the Company and Neo Performance Materials Inc. ("Neo") announced that approval had been received from the Government of Greenland for the transfer of the Sarfartoq exploration licence ("Sarfartoq") which hosts the ST1 REE deposit and the Nukittooq Niobium-Tantalum project, and Neo had completed the purchase of Sarfartoq from the Company.
 Hudson received a payment of US\$3.5M and also retains a 5% interest in the special purpose entity ("SPE") established for Sarfartoq.
-A significant exploration program including diamond drilling commenced at Sarfartoq in June this year by Neo North Star Resources Inc., the Sarfartoq SPE, with the objective of further defining the significant REE assets at the ST1 ore body and additional targets within the 32 km2 carbonatite complex. - In September 2021 the Company was awarded an exploration license (MEL 2021-56) over the Gronne Bjerg project area ("Gronne Bjerg") in Greenland which is considered to host large quantities of high purity anorthosite.
+A significant exploration program including diamond drilling was completed at Sarfartoq this year by Neo North Star Resources Inc., with the objective of further defining the significant REE assets at the ST1 ore body and additional targets within the 32 km2 carbonatite complex.
+Hudson provides consulting services to NNSR with regard to the Sarfartoq program. - In September 2021 the Company was awarded an exploration license (MEL 2021-56) over the Gronne Bjerg project area ("Gronne Bjerg") in Greenland which is considered to host large quantities of high purity anorthosite.
 The Company undertook an initial sampling program on Gronne Bjerg in the second half of 2022 with a focus on analysis for green products including anorthosite for CO2 free cement and green aluminum.
-Assay results demonstrated a high-quality aluminum content, low impurities, and excellent continuity over the area sampled (see NR2023-02). - In June 2023 the Company commenced testwork to produce a green alumina from the Gronne Bjerg anorthosite as a feedstock for the aluminum industry (see NR2023-02).
-The testwork program, which is expected to take approximately four months, is being carried out at SGS Lakefield in Canada.
+Assay results demonstrated a high-quality aluminum content, low impurities, and excellent continuity over the area sampled (see NR2023-02).
+A bulk sampling program was carried out in 2023 with over four tonnes of anorthosite collected to be used for CO2 free cement and alumina testwork. - In June 2023 the Company commenced testwork to produce a green alumina from the Gronne Bjerg anorthosite as a feedstock for the aluminum industry (see NR2023-02).
+The testwork program, which is ongoing, is being carried out at SGS Lakefield in Canada.
 The alumina produced will allow major aluminum companies to test this as a potential feed as a green, waste free, replacement for bauxite.
-The Company also announced intentions to commence additional testwork on CO2 free cement applications from anorthosite.
+The Company also announced intentions to commence additional testwork on CO2 free cement production from anorthosite.
 This work is expected to commence in Q1 2024.